kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 :::caution

 `add_services` will succeed if and only if all services are successfully added.
-If one fails, the entire batch of services will be rolled back the instruction will return an execution error.
+If any one fails, the entire batch of services will be rolled back and the instruction will return an execution error.

 :::